danvergara/dblab/README.md

 - Connection profiles with secure credential storage in the OS keyring.
 - Query history: executed queries are persisted across sessions and can be browsed/re-used via a filterable list.
 - Read-only mode: use `--readonly` to prevent accidental writes by forcing the database session into read-only mode (supported for PostgreSQL, MySQL, SQLite, Oracle, and SQL Server).
+- Schema switching: press <kbd>ctrl+s</kbd> to pick the active schema from a filterable list without restarting the app (PostgreSQL and Oracle, when no schema was pinned at startup); the active schema is always shown in the status bar.
 - Built-in help modal: press <kbd>?</kbd> to display a help overlay showing all available key bindings; press <kbd>Esc</kbd> to dismiss it.
 - Full-screen mode: press <kbd>alt+f</kbd> to expand the focused query editor or result set panel to fill the terminal; press <kbd>Esc</kbd> to exit.
 - Per-panel key bindings: the query editor, the sidebar tree, the result set panel and the panel navigation each have their own section in `.dblab.yaml`, so every panel can be rebound independently.